nokotamustang/PersonalPortfolio/README.md

 `Celebrating 16 years of research & development, deep tech, and software engineering. - Dr. Charles Mallah.`

-I have worked on various projects, both personal and professional, and have gained a lot of experience in the field.

 ## Stable diffusion generative image generation

 Learning generative image creation with stable diffusion with a focus on checkpoint merging, LORA integration, and advanced workflow concepts such as control-nets and upscaling.